openhab/openhab-docs/tutorials/migration.md

 add-ons including allowing one to choose which add-ons to install.
 For now just set the following parameters:

-- `package = minimal` - minimal or standard are good choices here.
-Standard will include the standard UIs, though you can choose those individually later
+- `package = expert` - expert is good choices here.
+It will include the standard UIs, all transformation services and the 1.x compatibility layer, though you can choose your UIs and add-ons individually later.
-- `remote = true` - required for the installation of legacy 1.x and
+- `remote = true` - required for the installation of legacy 1.x add-ons
-experimental add-ons
 - `legacy = true` - required to install the 1.9 version of an add-on for which there is a 2.0 native version
-- `experimental = true` - required to install experimental add-ons
 - `binding = ` - a comma separated list of the bindings from openHAB 1.x that
 you use.
 If you are in doubt of the name of a binding, look in openhab.cfg for that binding's configurations.
 The first part of the tag in openhab.cfg will be